mheidari98/mheidari98.github.io/_pages/cv.md

 * **Fields of Interest**
-  * Software Engineering
-  * Software Testing
+  * Software Security
-  * Formal Verification
-  * Agile Development
-  * Cloud Computing
-  * Entrepreneurship
+  * Vulnerability Detection
+  * Security of Mobile Platforms and Embedded Systems

 Publications
 ======